-A majority of patients with EoE are atopic, or have a family history of allergies or asthma and symptoms of more or more allergic disorders.
-These allergic disorders include allergic rhinitis, atopic dermatitis (hives), food allergy, and asthma.
+A majority of patients with EoE are atopic (allergic),or have a family history of allergies or asthma and may have symptoms of other allergic disorders.
+These allergic disorders include allergic rhinitis, atopic dermatitis (eczema), food allergy, and asthma.

-After the diagnosis has been made by an gastroenterologist, the next step is allergy testing to provide the physicians with information so that an effective eosinophilic esophagitis treatment can be implemented.
+After the diagnosis has been made by a gastroenterologist, the next step is referral to an allergist for allergy testing to provide the physicians with information as to possible triggers so that an effective eosinophilic esophagitis treatment plan can be implemented.

 EoE can be affected by environmental allergies such as dust mites, molds, animals, and pollen.
 Some patients seem to experience worsening symptoms during pollen seasons.
 Testing for these common environmental allergies is often part of the EoE evaluation.

 The main cause of EoE in a large number of patients is adverse immune response to food.

 Our physicians are experts in evaluating and treating EoE related to food allergies.
 The relationship between food allergies and EoE is complex.
 In many types of food allergy, the allergy triggers are easily diagnosed by a history of severe reaction like hives after ingestion of certain foods.

 In EoE, it is more difficult to establish the role caused by foods since reactions are slower, and a single food may be harder to pinpoint.